Roseinfire/HtmlS/README.md

 * fullscreen <br>
 Have not any arguments.
 ### `style`
-Defines style of element which holds content.<br>
+Defines style of element which holds content.
+Is not same to `body`<br>
 Related to `<head>` <br>
-By default set to `border-radius: 15px; border: 1px dotted`
+By default set to `border-radius: 15px; border: 1px dotted; background-color: white`
 ### `theme`
 Indicates color of `Loading..` string<br>
 Related to `<head>`.
 By default set to `rgb(217, 206, 206)`